-$$E \ge E{\rm cr} = \frac{\nu{dn}}{C} \frac{k_B T_i}{|e|},\tag{1}$$ where ν{dn} denotes Epstein's gas damping coefficient17, k_B Boltzmann's constant, T_i the ion temperature, e the electron charge, and $C = \omega{\rm pd} \lambda_D$ the dust acoustic speed, with the microparticles' plasma frequency $\omega{\rm pd}$ and the effective Debye length $\lambda_D^{\ 7}$.
-Please note that Eq.
-(1) is only valid for a limited range of microparticle and ion collisionalities18.
+$$E \ge E{\rm cr} = \frac{\nu{dn} \, k_B T_i}{C} \,, \tag{1}$$ where ν{dn} denotes Epstein's gas damping coefficient,17 k_B is the Boltzmann's constant, T_i is the ion temperature, e is the electron charge, and $C = \omega{pd} \lambda_D$ is the dust acoustic speed, with the microparticles' plasma frequency ω{pd} and the effective Debye length λ_D .7 Also note that Eq.
+(1) is only valid for a limited range of microparticle and ion collisionalities.18

 The dependence of the excitation conditions on the number density of the microparticles is contained in Eq.
-(1) via the dust acoustic speed, and there via the microparticle plasma frequency - the larger the number density n_d , the larger $\omega{\rm pd}$, the larger C, and thus the smaller the critical electric field that has to be overcome.
-Recent experimental and theoretical works have shown that the Havnes parameter may be a key factor in the excitation of the wave modes 19 - this parameter $\mathcal{H} = Z_d n_d / n_i$ gives the ratio between the microparticle charge density, expressed in terms of the microparticle charge number Z_d and density n_d , to the ion charge density, expressed with the ion number density n_i .
+(1) via the dust acoustic speed respectively the microparticle plasma frequency-the larger the number density n{db} the larger ω{pd} , the larger C, and thus the smaller the critical electric field that has to be overcome.
+Recent experimental and theoretical works have shown that the Havnes parameter may be a key factor in the excitation of the wave modes19-this parameter $\mathcal{H} = Z_d n_d / n_i$ gives the ratio between the microparticle charge density, expressed in terms of the microparticle charge number Z_d and density n{db} to the ion charge density, expressed with the ion number density n{ir} .

 In the present study, we investigate this dependence further by experimentally compressing a microparticle cloud, thus instantaneously changing the particle density.
 The experiments were performed on ground and in the microgravity phase of a parabolic flight.
 The results are supported by theoretical considerations.
-In the following, the term dust acoustic wave will be used to emphasize the theoretical interpretation of the observed wave behaviour.
+In the following, the term dust acoustic wave will be used to emphasize the theoretical interpretation of the observed wave behavior.

-The paper is organized as follows: in section II A we describe the experimental setup used for both experiments.
-The experimental parameters and data analysis methods are given in sections II B and II C, followed by a summary of the results in II D. Section III introduces a theoretical model for the observed waves.
-The theory uses plasma parameters obtained from plasma simulations described in section III A. The paper is concluded in section IV.
+The paper is organized as follows: In Sec.
+II A, we describe the experimental setup used for both experiments.
+The experimental parameters and data analysis methods are given in Secs.
+II B and II C, followed by a summary of the results in Sec.
+II D. Section III introduces a theoretical model for the observed waves.
+The theory uses plasma parameters obtained from plasma simulations described in Sec.
+III A. The paper is concluded in Sec.
+IV.

 II.
-EXPERIMENTS

-A. Experimental Setup
+EXPERIMENTS A. Experimental setup